emedware/flat-diamond/README.md

 The construction scheme is a bit complex as a `Diamond` class is geared to build its legacy and the legacy of others.

-This means that the information about who inherits from you comes ... from who you inherits from.
+This means that the information about who inherits from you comes ... from who you inherit from.

 Ie., this is the difference between these two situations :